TomiCode/narvi/README.md

 <p align="center"><img width="256" src="./.assets/logo.png" alt="narvi logo"></p>

-Evolved from being just an idea to a completed prototype design.
-This repository will contain schematics, rendered board views and also firmware sources with USB-HID driver apps to control some of the devices features from the user operating system.
+This project evolved from being just an idea to a complete prototype design.
+Within the repository, I will include schematics, board views and also firmware sources with USB-HID driver apps to control some of the device's features from the user operating system.

 ## Introduction

-**narvi** (*/ˈnɑːrvi/*) is a device that allows to share some USB enabled devices (like a keyboard, mice, serial port interface, etc.) and an integrated microSD card reader with two host devices within just a tiny little box.
-Additionally it features a quick charge 3.0 front interface and an LED strip connector (for desk lighting or whatever).
+**narvi** (*/ˈnɑːrvi/*) is a device that allows sharing any USB enabled devices (like a keyboard, mice, serial port interface, etc.) and provides an integrated microSD card reader for the host device within just a tiny form factor.
+Additionally, it features a QuickCharge 3.0 front interface and an LED strip connector (for desk lighting or anything else).

-The idea to create such a device came from day to day usage of a Macbook with a desktop PC next to.
-Manually switching the keyboard or mice connection most of the time is a pain in the ass.
-This eliminates such annoyances and allows to switch the host connection with just a button press (later on probably with a shortcut in the operating system, without even touching the device).
-Additionally it features an integrated microSD card reader for the selected host and an USB charger upfront with quick charge 3.0 capable interface without disturbing any of the USB communications.
+This idea evolved from the daily usage of a Macbook next to a desktop PC.
+To manually switch keyboard and mice connections is almost always a pain in the ass.
+Narvi eliminates those annoyances and allows to switch the host connection with just a button press.
+On top of that, it features a QuickCharge 3.0 capable interface for charging up your smartphone.